Why is this such a lousy year for the flu across Canada?

 What can I do to protect myself from my sneezing coworkers?

 The flu is very contagious — that’s why rates usually peak around December, when a lot of us are socializing.
-(If you’re going to catch the flu from someone, it takes about two days after exposure for you to start having symptoms, so you can stop worrying about Aunt Jean from the holiday party.)
+(If you’re going to catch the flu from someone, it takes about two days after exposure for you to start having symptoms.)
 And people can spread the virus up to five days before they have symptoms.

 To protect yourself, you don’t have to hide out at home.
 Instead, focus on hygiene.
 “Thorough and frequent handwashing is key, because influenza is spread by droplets between people, on the hands and on contaminated surfaces,” says Tam.
 “And if someone in your household is sick, clean surfaces, and dispose of those contaminated Kleenex.”